microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 ```C++
     so.AddConfigEntry(kOrtSessionOptionsConfigAllowIntraOpSpinning, "0");
 ```
 2. Xnnpack EP takes the intra-threadpool size from provider-options.
-The default value is 1. the intra-threadpool size should be set to the half of number of cores on the device.
+The default value is 1.
 For example:
 ```C++
     int intra_op_num_threads = 4;
     so.AppendExecutionProvider("XNNPACK", {{"intra_op_num_threads", std::to_string(intra_op_num_threads)}});
 ```
-3. Try to set ort thread-pool intra_op_num_threads as 1 or equal to Xnnpack thread-pool size, and pick the best value for your model.
-Generally, 1 would be the best fit if your model run most of calculation heavy ops on Xnnpack EP or same as Xnnpack thread-pool size in contrast.:
+3. Try to set ORT thread-pool intra_op_num_threads as 1 or equal to Xnnpack thread-pool size, and pick the best value for your model.
+Generally, 1 would be the best fit if your model run most of computation heavy ops on Xnnpack EP or same as Xnnpack thread-pool size in contrast.:
 ```C++
     so.SetIntraOpNumThreads(intra_op_num_threads/*1 or same size as Xnnpack thread-pool*/);
 ```

 ### Available Options
 ##### intra_op_num_threads

-The thread-pool size for Xnnpack EP.
-The default value is 1.
-Xnnpack Ep use [pthreadpool](https://github.com/Maratyszcza/pthreadpool) for parallelization.
-However, CPU use ORT thread-pool for parallelization.
-ORT thread-pool will spinning threads by default for which can improve the performance.
-But in that case, threads will not release CPU resources when they are idle and it will lead to serious contention between the two thread-pool, which will hurt performance dramatically and even produce more power consumption.
-So, it is recommended to disable thread-pool Spinning by adding the following to the session options.
+The thread-pool size (default 1) for Xnnpack EP.
+Xnnpack Ep use [pthreadpool](https://github.com/Maratyszcza/pthreadpool) for parallelization implementation.
+Thus, there would be two threadpools inside.
+However, ORT thread-pool will spinning threads by default as which can improve the performance.
+But in that case, threads will not release CPU resources when ops finished, switched to Xnnpack EP and it will lead to serious contention between the two thread-pool, which will hurt performance dramatically and even produce more power consumption.
+So, it is recommended to disable thread-pool Spinning.

 To alleviate the contention further, it is recommended to set ort thread-pool intra_op_num_threads as 1 so ORT thread-pool wouldn't be created.
-The trade-off is that all ops are assigned to CPU EP will running on single thread.
+The trade-off is that all ops are assigned to CPU EP will be running on single thread.

 ## Supported ops